Honda CBF600: First generation (2004–2007) - code PC38

 The older CB500 middleweight motorcycle was not compliant with the European emission standards, so Honda introduced a new design based on existing Hornet engine and gave it a look meant to inspire safety and to appeal returning riders, new riders or women.
 The EURO2 standards are met, while ABS is optional (factory assembly) on both naked and half-faired models.
 A centre stand comes standard with the ABS version only.
 The seat is adjustable with 3 positions, while the windscreen has also 2 positions meeting most riders' demands.
 The gearbox and the engine are optimised for smooth power delivery.
 4 colours were offered for the faired version- black, dolphin grey, pearl red and metallic blue.

 Second generation (2007–2013) - code PC43

 Advancing emission standards are met with the new EURO3 compliant model in 2008.
-The engine is a detuned CBR600RR 2007 model with fuel injection, improving the mileage from 5–7 litres per 100 km to 4–5 litres per 100 km while keeping the same maximum power output.
-The fuel tank capacity was increased by one litre, the new chassis is aluminium cast, and the engine colour is now metallic-grey instead of black.
+The engine is a detuned CBR600RR 2007 model with fuel injection, improving the mileage from 5-7 litres per 100 km to 4-5 litres per 100 km while keeping the same maximum power output.
+The fuel tank capacity was increased by one litre, the new chassis is aluminium cast, and the engine colour is now metallic-grey instead of black, and the chassis is now painted black instead of metallic grey.
 The colour scheme was kept for 2008 and 2009.
-In 2010, black-red, white-red and white-blue colour combinations were added for the faired version.
+In 2010, green-red, black-red, white-red and white-blue colour combinations were added for the faired version.